web-auth/webauthn-framework/doc/webauthn/PublicKeyCredentialCreation.md

 The challenge is a random string that contains enough entropy to make guessing them infeasible.
 It should be at least 16 bytes long.

+Some browsers may refuse short challenges considering they are not secured enough.

 ```php
 <?php